breadMSA/setsuna-discord-bot/README.md

 4. Use `/setsuna activate #channel-name characterai` to activate the Character.AI model in a channel

 The bot will create a new chat with the character and use it for all conversations in that channel.

-### Using a Persistent Chat ID

-To avoid creating new chats each time (which can cause "chat not found" errors):

-1. Create a chat with your character on the Character.AI website
-2. Check the URL, which will look like: `https://character.ai/chat?char=CHAR_ID&hist=CHAT_ID`
-3. Copy the CHAT_ID part after `&hist=` and set it as `CHARACTERAI_CHAT_ID` in your .env file

-When this environment variable is set, the bot will always use this specific chat ID instead of creating new chats.

 ## License